background

 feature highlight / delight

 In order to support my stated goal of Human-Centered Human-In-The-Loop, I include playful copy and alternate states as variants in the interface.
-Human annotation of datasets can sometimes feel boring and repetitive, or even that the human part of the Human-in-the-Loop task is preventing the human from their actual task (e.g. captcha).
-To combat the feeling of repetition and boringness, I generated copy and variants that are playful and unique.
-These features were well received in user feedback sessions with curators.
+Human annotation of datasets can sometimes feel boring and repetitive, or even that the human part of the Human-in-the-Loop task is preventing the human from completing their stated goal (e.g., I want to log in but I'm prevented from doing so by a captcha).

 deliverables / prototype